lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Workflows_or_Notebooks.md

 ### Why do this

- - You would like to use best-practice bioinformatics tools & workflows rather than author analysis jobs by hand
+ - You would like to use bioinformatics tools (GATK, Hail...) & workflows on GCP
- - You would like to use GCP without manually configuring storage and VMs or container clusters
+ - You would like to run scalable analysis on GCP without manually configuring Cloud Storage & VMs (or container clusters)
- - You'd like to use The Broad Institute's Terra analysis system (which runs on GCP)
+ - You'd like to use The Broad Institute's Terra.bio genomics analysis application (browser-based)
- - Terra capabilities are shown below
+ - Terra's key capabilities are shown below

  [![terra-features](/images/terra-features.png)]()